Animal Welfare Act 1999

 You could also call this:

-"The Minister must talk to people before making new animal welfare laws to hear their thoughts and ideas."
+"The Minister must talk to people before making new rules about animal welfare."

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.